The Intent Gap

 sort : List Int -> List Int.

-The requirement that the output is sorted is left out.
+The requirement that the output is sorted is left out, creating an intent gap: the difference between what you’ve communicated to the compiler and your actual intent.
 The compiler will reject your code if you return a string instead of a list, but if you return an unsorted list, it stays silent.
-You have encoded your intent only partially.
-You have to test because you know something you never told the compiler.
+This gap is why you need to test, because you know something you never told the compiler.

 This is how most programmers have been taught to program.
 But type theory has advanced enough to change this.